BrandonXLF/btd/docs/file-format.md

 The first entry.
 Contains information about the instruction file.

 * `dir` (*recommended*) string - Directory of the codebase for the instruction file.
 Used as the base directory for commands and file operations.
-If this path is relative, [the library](/the-library/)'s base is used as the base for this path.
-If omitted or blank, defaults to the library's base if part of the library of the current default directory.
-Recommended for files in the library.
+If this path is relative, [the Library](/the-library/)'s base is used as the base for this path.
+If omitted or blank, defaults to the Library's base if part of the Library of the current default directory.
+Recommended for files in the Library.

 ### `run`